scharantej/dataplex-oda/02-lab-guide/06-create-exploration-environment.md

-# Creating a Dataplex Exploration Environment - for Spark SQL and Jupyter notebook based metadat and data exploration
+# Creating a Dataplex Exploration Environment - for Spark SQL and Jupyter notebook based metadata and data exploration

 ## 1. About Data Exploration Workbench